 We just celebrated Chris and Vienna’s wedding and their Asian-Fusion inspired theme was expertly done!
 Instead of the usual seated placement that we typically see here, the ceremony took place under our pergola framed by hanging carnations.
-The guests were standing, which may seem less formal, but the ceremony also felt closer and more personal.
+The guests were standing, which may seem less formal, but the wedding ceremony also felt closer and more personal.

 Chris and Vienna’s Guestbook.
 Nothing fancy, but elegant in its simplicity.